 Writing across genres, Yvette has written as an art writer and journalist for over twenty years and blogs at Writing in Relation.
 Her first book takes the form of a memoir, a project which has allowed her to explore her own situated relationship to historical events and processes outside of the parameters of academic writing.
 Yvette’s memoir is due to be published by Copy Press in Spring 2019.
 See the Common Intellectual series.

 Yvette is based in London.

 - The Archive

-- The ethics and politics of feminist, queer and anti-racist thought
+- The ethics and politics of feminist and anti-racist thought

 - Contemporary art practices that have a relationship to the African continent and related diaspora.